ApurbaKumarNath/python-oop/README.md

-# All my learnings that won't dissapoint
+# All my learnings of Basic Python & OOP that won't dissapoint

 I started learning to code using python, and I have taken comprehensive notes on all the conpects that I have learned till now.